ammein/custom-code-editor-a3/README.md

 ## Save Options
 You can also saves all your modified options.
-This will keep all your modified options apply to all custom-code-editor types !
+This will keep all your modified options apply to all custom-code-editor-a3 types !

 ![Save Options](https://thumbs.gfycat.com/KlutzyAridCavy-size_restricted.gif)